 Another key consideration is having a clear understanding of the consequences for violating the terms of the contract.
 By detailing the repercussions of non-compliance, you can ensure that your partners are held accountable for their actions, and any potential damages can be addressed quickly and efficiently.

 At Market Defense, we highly recommend that our clients require their partners to produce a monthly sell-through report.
 This report helps track and monitor their sales performance, as well as identify potential reseller issues.
-If a partner is not willing to provide these reports, it’s essential to reassess the partnership and investigate whether there may be a reseller issue that could be affecting your brand‘s performance.
+If a partner is not willing to provide these reports, it’s essential to reassess the partnership and investigate whether there may be a reseller issue that could be actively affecting your brand‘s performance.

 By being proactive and establishing clear guidelines and requirements in your contracts with partners, you can avoid messy situations and ensure that your brand is represented correctly on Amazon.
 Trust us to help you navigate these complex issues and protect your brand‘s reputation and sales.